On Generalized Uncertainty Principle

-As string theory \cite{GreenSchwarzWitten}, \cite{Polchinski} includes gravity, gauge like forces etc which in the low energy limit, when the length of the string can be ignored, are approximately described by appropriate gauge theories of ordinary type like Maxwell’s electromagnetism.
-The gravitational interaction contained in string theory is described in the low energy limit by the usual supergravities which are actually constructed in the attempts towards a generalization of the general relativity by extending symmetries.
-The mathematical structure of the theory shows that all the parameters of the theory, apart from the fundamental string length, including the space time geometry itself can in principle be determined by the dynamics of the theory itself.
-The appearance of the critical spacetime dimensions can be regarded as a special case of this general feature of the theory.
-Unfortunately, one doesn't actually think that the meaning and the content of string theory are fully grasped at the present stage of the developments.
-The string theory resolved the problem of the divergences associated with the earlier attempts at quantizing gravity but it is needed to understand non perturbatively along with the limitations of perturbative quantum gravity.
-This shows how deep string theory could be in general and how difficult it is to find the really appropriate mathematical language to formulate the principles behind the string theory.
-In my opinion, we need probably a new mathematical framework in order to satisfactorily express the whole content of the string theory and the principles behind it without using perturbation theory.
+The string theory \cite{GreenSchwarzWitten}, \cite{Polchinski}, as the most promising candidate for the theory of everything, includes gravity and standard gauge like forces.
+In the low energy limit, when the length of strings can be ignored, the string theory approximately describes various appropriate gauge theories of the familiar types, \textit{e.g.}, Maxwell's electromagnetism.
+The gravitational interactions contained in the string theory are described by the low energy limit, as standard supergravity theories.
+These configurations with extended symmetry properties have been eventually constructed as possible generalizations of the general relativity.
+In such attempts, apart from the fundamental string length, the mathematical structure of the theory indicates that all the parameters of the theory, including the spacetime geometry itself, can in principle be determined from the dynamics of the theory itself.
+The appearance of the critical spacetime dimension(s) can be regarded as a special case of the general feature of the theory.
+Unfortunately, one does not actually think that the meaning and the content of string theory are yet fully grasped, at the present stage of the developments.
+Although, in contrast to the limitations of the perturbative quantum gravity, the string theory has offered resolution towards the problem of divergences associated with numerous earlier attempts of quantizing gravity.
+However, the string theory is yet needed to be understood from its nonperturbative perspective and its explicit connection with the quantum theory of everything.
+This shows how deep string theory could in general be and how difficult it is to find the really appropriate mathematical language to formulate the principles behind the string theory.
+In experts opinion, we may need a new mathematical framework in order to satisfactorily describe the whole content of the string theory, \textit{viz.} the principles behind the nonperturbative string theory.